c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 SPI avoids the bno08x's non-standard I2C clock stretching which occurs during fast operations or many reports.
 I2C Clock Stretching causes IO errors in these cases.
 SPI is also ?x faster than UART.
 Choose the report rate and interface that meets your needs.

+## Credits - thanks!

+100% inspired by the original Adafruit CircuitPython I2C library for BNO08X
+- Copyright (c) 2020 Bryan Siepert for Adafruit Industries This code also inspired by feature and fixes written by dobodu

 ## Setting up to use the Sensor